Open a hedgehog cafe

 You won't get any takers in winter when all your hogs are fast asleep, but you can start your feeding at any other season if there are hogs around.

-Why not stock your hedgehog cafe with Spike's dry hedgehog food?
+Why not stock your hedgehog cafe with Bramble's hedgehog food?

 What you will need